Nobeoka Domain: History

 In his place, Makino Narinaka was transferred from Yoshida Domain in Mikawa Province with a kokudaka of 80,000 koku.
 His domain extended into Ōita District, Kunisaki District, and Hayami District in Bungo Province.
 His son, Makino Sadamichi, rose through the ranks of the shogunal administration to become Kyoto Shoshidai in 1742, and some 30,000 koku of his holdings were widely scattered across Kawachi, Ōmi, Tanba, and Mino Provinces.
 However, with the promotions to high office came high expenses and the domain was in constant fiscal arrears.
 In 1747, the Makino clan was transferred to Kasama Domain in Hitachi Province.

 Nobeoka was then assigned to Naitō Masaki, who had been demoted from Iwakidaira Domain in Mutsu Province over a peasant revolt.
 His former holdings were 130,000 koku, but in Nobeoka he was allowed only 70,000 koku.
 The Naitō would continue to rule Nobeoka for eight generations and 124 years to the Meiji restoration.
 The Naitō clan's reign was plagued by financial difficulties and resulting uprisings, and the clan had a rare record of inheritance through adopted children as no male heirs lived to maturity.
 Successive feudal lords worked hard to reform the domain's administration, and in particular, the sixth daimyō, Masayori, forcibly confiscated the business privileges of merchants and strengthened the monopoly system.
 He focused his efforts on producing wax, Japanese paper, and rapeseed.
 The seventh daimyō, Masayoshi, was Ii Naosuke's half-brother, and was adopted from Hikone Domain.
 He rebuilt the han school Kōgyōkan.

-During the Bakumatsu period, the domain had troops stationed in Osaka and was assigned security duties under orders from the shogunate due to their the domain's position as a fudai domain.
-This resulted in the domain being declared an "enemy of the court" after the Battle of Toba-Fushimi, although its was the official position of the domain was to side with the new Meiji government.
+During the Bakumatsu period, the domain had troops stationed in Osaka and was assigned security duties under orders from the shogunate due to the domain's position as a fudai domain.
+This resulted in the domain being declared an "enemy of the court" after the Battle of Toba-Fushimi, although the official position of the domain was to side with the new Meiji government.
 Satsuma Domain and Kumamoto Domain were asked to intercede on the domain's behalf, and Nobeoka received a pardon; albeit the Meiji government still did not fully trust Nobeoka and the domain forces were assigned only to rear guard duties for the rest of the Boshin War.

 In 1871, Nobeoka Domain became Nobeoka Prefecture due to the abolition of the han system.
 Later, it was incorporated into Miyazaki Prefecture via "Mimitsu Prefecture", "Miyazaki Prefecture", and Kagoshima Prefecture.
 In 1884, the Naitō family was elevated to the kazoku peerage and became a viscount in 1884.